NikDeKur/ndkore/README.md

 As ndkore based on Kotlin, it technically can be used in Java projects, but some features might not work as expected,
-Ex: inline functions, reified types, etc.
+Ex: public inline functions, reified types, etc.

 ## Installation